Your Rights & Voting Info

 For more information please visit:

-To learn about disability rights trainings for local boards of elections or poll workers, please let us know.
+To learn about disability rights trainings for local boards of elections or poll workers, contact the NYCLU.

 Survivors of intimate partner violence may contact their local board of elections to request an accommodation that allows them to get a special ballot and avoid their regular polling place.
 They can also have their voter registration record kept private by obtaining a court order in the county where they are registered.
 This means that the voter’s registration information will be maintained separately from other voter records, and will be unavailable for public inspection.